kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 Optionally, you can prepare the following:

 -  Static IP address for Kyma Ingress (public external IP)
-  - Create a DNS entry `*.kyma.example.com` that points to Kyma Ingress IP address
+  - Create a DNS entry `*.kyma.example.com` that points to Kyma Ingress IP Address
 - Static IP address for Remote Environments Ingress.
-  - Create a DNS entry `gateway.kyma.example.com` that points to Remote Environments Ingress IP address
+  - Create a DNS entry `gateway.kyma.example.com` that points to Remote Environments Ingress IP Address

 If you can't manually pre-allocate these IP addresses within your cloud platform, the cluster will request them during installation by platform-specific means.
-In that case don't forget to perform [Post-Installation steps](#Post-Installation-steps).
+In that case don't forget to perform [Post-Installation steps](#Post-installation-steps).

 Configure the Kubernetes API Server following this template: